Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • Asset Risk Map — portfolio heatmap

-• BO Decision Guidance with ROI and governance flags
+• Business Owner Decision Guidance with ROI and governance flags

 • Scenario Coverage Check — gap analysis against industry scenario library